essic/prez-benchmartdotnet/README.md

 Please note that benchmark target must be installed as a prerequisite. <br>
 However if not presents, it will keep going.

-You can find some test in the repo and pre-computed benchmarks in the 'demo' folder.
+You can find some test in the repo and benchmarks results in the 'demo' folder.

-## Also note that the recursive implementation in F# with no tail call optimisation will cause an error during benchmark.
-## It is done on purpose !
+You can view the presentation which goes along the demo, [here](https://gitpitch.com/essic/prez-benchmarkdotnet/master?grs=github&t=black)

 Feel free to fork or drop an issue if needed.

-You can view the presentation which goes along the demo, [here](https://gitpitch.com/essic/prez-benchmarkdotnet/master?grs=github&t=black)
+## Also note that the recursive implementation in F# with no tail call optimisation will cause an error during benchmark, on purpose !